geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

    **if necessary**.
 Whether a feature requires a GSIP is decided by the community when the feature is proposed.

 The determining factor for what release a feature should be included in is based on the estimate of the time to implement the feature, and the current :ref:`release_cycle`.
-The release cycle includes a "feature freeze" where new features are delayed while stabilize master and cut a new release candidate.

 New features may be back-ported to the stable series (if technically feasible) after being tried out on master for a month.